1918 Southwestern Louisiana Industrial football team

-The 1918 Southwestern Louisiana Industrial football team was an American football team that represented the Southwestern Louisiana Industrial Institute (now known as the University of Louisiana at Lafayette) as an independent during the 1918 college football season.
+The 1918 Southwestern Louisiana Industrial football team was an American football team that represented the Southwestern Louisiana Industrial Institute (now known as the University of Louisiana at Lafayette) as a member of the Louisiana Intercollegiate Athletic Association (LIAA) during the 1918 college football season.
 In their seventh year under head coach Clement J. McNaspy, the team compiled a 4–1 record.